kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 mailer.send(data);
 ```

-Notice that, to associate a dynamic value with a placeholder name in a template: `"v:project_title" : 'Project Mario'`.
+Notice that, to associate a value with a placeholder name in a template: `"v:project_title":'Project Mario'`.

 ## Tenancy

-When an organization, say, Acme Inc., signs up on your SaaS, it's considered a 'tenant'- They 'occupy' a space on your service.
+When an organization, say, Acme Inc., signs up on your SaaS, it's considered a 'tenant'&mdash;They 'occupy' a space on your service.

 While I'd heard of the 'multi-tenancy' term being associated with a SaaS before, I never had the slightest idea about implementing it.
 I always thought that it'd involve some cryptic computer-sciency maneuvering that I couldn't possibly have figured it all out by myself.